snap-stanford/ogb-web/_docs/datasets/linkprop.md

 <a name="ogbl-ppa"/>
 ### Dataset `ogbl-ppa`: ([Leaderboard](../leader_linkprop/#ogbl-ppa))

-**Graph:** `ogbl-ppa` is an undirected, unweighted graph, containing 576289 nodes.
+**Graph:** `ogbl-ppa` is an undirected, unweighted graph.
 Nodes represent proteins from 58 different species, and edges indicate biologically meaningful associations between proteins (e.g., physical interactions, co-expression, homology, genomic neighborhood) [1].
 We provide a graph object constructed from training edges (no validation and test edges are contained).
 Each node comes with a 58-dimensional one-hot feature indicating which species the corresponding protein comes from.

 **Prediction task:** The task is to predict new association edges given training edges.